Ramirez Common School District

 Ramirez Common School District is a public school district in southern Duval County, Texas (USA).

 The district serves the unincorporated communities of Ramirez and Sejita.

 Ramirez CSD has one school, Ramirez Elementary, which serves students in grades pre-kindergarten through six.
-Students in grades seven through twelve attend Benavides Secondary School in nearby Benavides.
+Students in grades seven through twelve attend Benavides Secondary School (operated by the Benavides Independent School District) in nearby Benavides.

 In 2009, the school district was rated "recognized" by the Texas Education Agency.